Fairglow/pie_core/README.md

   * **API Verbosity**: The design requires passing a mutable reference to the `ElemPool` for every operation.
 This is necessary for safety but is more verbose than standard library collections.
   * **Not a Drop-in Replacement**: Due to its unique API, `pie_core` cannot be used as a direct replacement for standard library collections without refactoring the calling code.
   * **Memory Growth**: The pool's capacity only ever grows.
-Memory is reused via an internal free list, but the underlying `Vec` does not shrink.
+Memory is reused via an internal free list, but the underlying `Vec` does not shrink automatically.
+The user is responsible for shrinking the pool at opportune moments, if necessary.
+Note: Shrinking the pool invalidates some of the existing indices; the operation returns a map translating old indices to new ones.
+  * **Non-RAII Cleanup**: Unlike standard collections, dropping a PieList does not deallocate its contents.
+Users must manually clear lists to return memory to the pool.

 ## **Alternatives**